MicrosoftDocs/visualstudio-docs/docs/cross-platform/application-lifecycle-management-alm-with-xamarin-apps.md

 Visual Studio, together with Visual Studio Team Services and Team Foundation Server, provides a variety of DevOps capabilities.
 Many of these are wholly applicable to cross-platform projects.
 This is especially true with Xamarin apps, because they're built with C# and .NET, around which some DevOps tools are built.
 Other tools require tight integration with build and runtime environments.
 Because Xamarin apps run on non-Windows platforms and use the Mono implementation of .NET, Xamarin provides specialized tools for certain needs.

-The following tables identify which Visual Studio DevOps features you can expect to work well with a Xamarin project, and which ones have limitations.
+The following tables identify which DevOps features in Visual Studio you can expect to work well with a Xamarin project, and which ones have limitations.
 Refer to the linked documentation for details on the features themselves.

 ## Agile tools